Foster Watkins

-Foster Forrest "Flippin' Foster" Watkins (November 17, 1917 – December 29, 2002) was an American professional football quarterback in the National Football League (NFL).
-He played for the Philadelphia Eagles from 1940 to 1941.
+Foster Forrest "Flippin' Foster" Watkins (November 17, 1917 – December 29, 2002) was an American professional football player who was a quarterback in the National Football League (NFL) for the Philadelphia Eagles from 1940 to 1941.
 He played college football for the West Texas A&M Buffaloes.
 He served in World War II for the United States Navy.

-Early years
+Early life

 Watkins was born in 1917 in Memphis, Tennessee.
 He attended Dumas High School in Dumas, Texas.

 West Texas Teachers

-Watkins attended West Texas Teachers College.
+Watkins attended West Texas State Teachers College (now West Texas A&M University).
 He played quarterback for the school's football teamfrom 1936 to 1939 and was selected as the most valuable player in the conference in both 1938 and 1939.
 He received honorable mention on the 1939 Little All-America college football team.
 He also played safety on defense, and played for the school's basketball team.

 Philadelphia Eagles

 Watkins was selected by the Philadelphia Eagles in the 15th round, 134th overall pick, of the 1940 NFL draft.
 He played for the Eagles in 1940 and 1941.
 Despite playing as a backup to Davey O'Brien, who started all 11 games in 1940, Wakins ranked among the NFL leaders in 1940 with 565 passing yards (seventh) and 85 pass attempts (tenth).
 Watkins also played baseball for the Memphis Spudders in 1941.